IEEE-EMBS-Manipal/2023-RnP-Artificial_Intelligence/Task-1/README.md

   - https://keras.io/getting_started/
   - https://keras.io/getting_started/learning_resources/

-    Additional resources in next section
+    Additional resources in the next section

+---

-### TASK
+### TASK-1b

-Build a MNIST Digit Classifier.
+Build an MNIST Digit Classifier.

-Upload the Jupyter Notebook `.ipynb` and the PDF file in the Teams Folder, and an arrangement will be made later to upload to this GitHub Repository.
+Upload the Jupyter Notebook `.ipynb`, and the PDF file in the Teams Folder, and an arrangement will be made later to upload to this GitHub Repository.
 Use the filename format: `AI-Task-1-[First name]`.

-(Feel free to use any other format if you prefer them: `.py` file, .`ipynb` file, Colab Notebook, Kaggle notebook, etc).
+(Feel free to use any other format if you prefer: `.py` file, .`ipynb` file, Colab Notebook, Kaggle notebook, etc.).

 ---